Whārangi 1: Biography

 In 1941 Mary Grigg led a deputation of representatives of women’s organisations to put the case for building a new maternity home to the Ashburton Hospital Board; she then stood for election to the board when it decided not to proceed.
 Her continued leadership in this controversial campaign, together with the profile she had gained in her husband’s electorate, made her popular, and she topped the county section of the poll.
 She was the first woman to be elected to the board, serving until her resignation in 1944.
 In October 1941 the Department of Education appointed her its representative to the Ashburton High School board of governors.
 She remained on the board for two years.

 In Parliament, Mary Grigg presented a woman’s perspective.
 In her maiden speech she not only drew on her own practical knowledge in arguing for ‘a fair price’ to farmers for increased wheat production, but also mentioned the stress women experienced at harvest, cooking for ‘big gangs of men’.
 She was particularly concerned to ensure that in spite of wartime shortages, reasonably priced nutritious food was available, especially to housewives on a small budget.
 Using a Plunket Society survey, she brought the shortage of baby clothes to the House’s notice.
 She endorsed women as radio announcers and jurors, urged that policewomen wear uniform and be more numerous, and sought to improve conditions for nurses.
 Essentially a domestic feminist, Grigg insisted that senior girls study domestic science, and also stressed the hardships women experienced in their homes.
-She advocated cheaper electricity, the removal of customs duty on labour-saving devices, and government subsidies for the housekeepers’ scheme run by the Women’s Division of the New Zealand Farmers’ Union.
+She advocated cheaper electricity, the removal of customs duty on labour-saving devices, and government subsidies for the housekeepers’ scheme run by the Women’s Division of the Farmers’ Union.

-Another key concern was the welfare of people in the armed services and the well-being of their dependants.
+Another key concern was the welfare of people in the armed forces and the well-being of their dependants.
 More particularly, Mary Grigg addressed many aspects of the proposals for rehabilitating returned soldiers.
 She pointed out, too, the absence of any strategy for the rehabilitation of women.
 In September 1943 she became the parliamentary representative on the Ashburton District Rehabilitation Committee, which was responsible for safeguarding the interests of ex-servicemen and -women.
 Mary’s main contribution to New Zealand’s war effort was to promote the Women’s Land Service, and for this she was made an MBE in 1946.
 The service aimed to direct women into farm work, thus releasing men for military duty.
 She designed the uniform and, with Mary Dreaver, the Labour member for Waitemata, went on recruiting tours throughout the country.

 On 1 July 1943, at Christchurch cathedral, Mary Grigg married William John Polson, a widower who was a sheepfarmer and MP for Stratford.
 There were no children of the marriage.
 Mary moved to rural Taranaki, and although she did not seek re-election she remained politically active.
 In 1945 she assisted the National candidate, Hilda Ross, in her successful election campaign for the Hamilton seat; for the 1949 National Party election manifesto both women collaborated to write the section on women’s policy.
 From 1952 to 1960 she resumed her committee work for Plunket.
 Writing in 1953, she affirmed her belief that men and women had complementary roles in public life and that ideally they should work together.